kirtisagar/XamarinFormsRadioButtonXAML/README.md

 Radio button and Radio Group for Xamarin.Forms just works like [Picker](http://iosapi.xamarin.com/?link=T%3aXamarin.Forms.Picker)  and it is bindable in XAML.

-This Sample demostrated using MVVM design pattern.
+This Sample demonstrated using MVVM design pattern.

 it is an extension to (https://github.com/XForms/Xamarin-Forms-Labs)